-3 credits, Fall/Winter/Spring Emphasizes time management, listening/ notetaking, testing skills/anxiety, library resources, learning styles, study/reading textbooks, concentration.
-Prerequisite: Pass WRD-080 or placement in WRD-090; or instructor consent.
+Emphasizes time management, listening/ notetaking, testing skills/anxiety, college resources, learning styles, reading strategies, textbook reading, and concentration skills.
+Prerequisites: WRD-080 or placement in WRD-090

 EMT

 Courses with this prefix may not transfer to a four-year institution unless applied as part of the 12 allowable career technical credits for the AAOT or ASOT-Business.